piotrnar/gocoin/README.md

 Make sure that the all sources are placed in a proper location within your GOPATH folder, before compiling them (`go get` should take care of this).

-## Compile client
-Go to the `client/` folder and execute `go build` there.

-### With no gcc
+## With no gcc
-Is is highly recommended to have gcc complier installed in your system, because it will decrease memory consumption significantly.
+Is is recommended to have gcc complier installed in your system, to get advantage of performance improvements.

-For Windows install mingw, or rather mingw64 (the client node needs 64-bit architecture).
+For Windows install mingw, or rather mingw64 since the client node needs 64-bit architecture.

 Not having gcc, trying to build the client you will see such an error: